November 7, 2024

 Photo credit: Thijs de Leeuw/Space Content/Living Inside

 By the time they began working on the kitchen, Dohmen said, “No more pink!” so they went with earthy tones (though violet still makes an appearance in the Calacatta marble counter).
 Backsplash tile: Intercodam.
 Pendants: Verpan.
 Cabinetry: custom.
-Paint: Invisible Green by Little Greene (cabinets); Mouse’s Back by Farrow & Ball (island).
+Paint: Invisible Green by Little Greene (cabinets); (island).
 Cooktop: PITT Cooking.
 Faucet: Quooker.

 Main Stairwell